Pharmacist – Formulator Phytotherapy expert

 Who’s this?

 She belongs to the class of cyanobacteria, lives in salt lakes with hot, alkaline waters with a pH higher than 6, and is a blue-gree form of algae.
 Have you guessed her name already?
-Spirulina (Spirulina maxima) – in spite of her name and her microalgae's characteristics, which could be misleading – is a real superhero of the body, due to her nutritious contents.
+Spirulina (Spirulina maxima) – in spite of her name and her microalgae’s features, which could be misleading – is a real superhero of the body, due to her nutritious contents.

 The spirulina that received SANYpet‘s call to help cats and dogs is strictly organic.